dimitri/pgcopydb/docs/ref/pgcopydb_clone.rst

   Skip running VACUUM ANALYZE on the target database once a table has been copied, its indexes have been created, and constraints installed.

+--skip-db-properties

+  Skip fetching database properties and copying them using the SQL command ``ALTER DATABASE ...
+SET name = value``.
+This is useful when the source and target database have a different set of properties, or when the target database is hosted in a way that disabled setting some of the properties that have been set on the source database, or also when copying these settings is not wanted.

 --filters <filename>

   This option allows to exclude table and indexes from the copy operations.